-These are solely speed events penalties are given for total time elapsed on defined (and often pace noted) special stages on private land, although there is a time schedule to maintain between the stages with penalties of perhaps ten seconds a minute for early or late arrival.

-Modified cars are mandatory - roll cages, bucket seats, harnesses, plumbed in fire extinguishers, electrical cut-out switches, fireproof overalls, crash helmets and intercoms are minimum requirements.
-Drivers are required to have completed a training course before applying for a licence.

-The cheapest form of stage rallying is Multi-use (or single-venue) - these events take place entirely at one venue, usually an airfield, during one day.
-There will be eight to twelve timed stages, often reversed in direction half way through the day, covering thirty to fifty miles.
-Typical entry fees are £170

-Forest rallies offer a more competitive driving experience but are more expensive than tarmac events, both in entry fees (£350 for 30 miles to £1000 for an 80 mile international) and damage to the car.
+- These are solely speed events penalties are given for total time elapsed on defined (and often pace noted) special stages on private land, although there is a time schedule to maintain between the stages with penalties of perhaps ten seconds a minute for early or late arrival. - Modified cars are mandatory roll cages, bucket seats, harnesses, plumbed in fire extinguishers, electrical cut-out switches, fireproof overalls, crash helmets, neck restraints and intercoms are minimum requirements.
+Drivers are required to have completed a training course before applying for a licence. - The cheapest form of stage rallying is Multi-use (or single-venue) these events take place entirely at one venue, usually an airfield, during one day.
+There will be eight to twelve timed stages, often reversed in direction half-way through the day, covering thirty to fifty miles.
+Typical entry fees are £300.
+Forest rallies offer a more competitive driving experience but are more expensive than tarmac events, both in entry fees (550 for 30 miles to £1000+ for an 80 mile international) and damage to the car.
 The best events are in Wales, Yorkshire, the Lakes and Scotland although there are events in Kent and Hampshire and Nottinghamshire.
-Navigation between the stages is by tulip road book - see Navigational Techniques below and co-drivers need to ensure the correct service times are adhered to.

-Closed road tarmac rallies offer the best value-for-money but always involve travelling from East Anglia, either to Belgium and France (local) or Scotland and Ireland.
-These events are usually pacenoted in the days before the event; there are many systems of noting in place which will not be discussed here.
-Typical entry fees are £350 for 150 miles of stages at national level, rising to £750 for an international event of a similar length.
+Navigation between the stages is by tulip road book see Navigational Techniques below and co-drivers need to ensure the correct service times are adhered to. - Closed road tarmac rallies started in England in 2018 and there are now several around the country, with more established events in Belgium and France (local) or Scotland and Ireland.
+These events are usually pace-noted in the days before the event; there are many systems of noting in place which will not be discussed here.
+Typical entry fees are £750 for 50 miles of stages at national level, rising to over £1500 or more for an international events.